ChaDolI/HighD_Preprocessing/README.md

 ## Adding yaw
-As you can see in the dataformat above,there is no yaw or heading angle data of vehicle.
+As you can see in the dataformat above, there is no yaw or heading angle data of vehicle.
-Assuming yaw is equal to the angle of the velocity vector we can calculate the yaw of the vehicle using x and y velocity data.
+Assuming yaw is equal to the angle of the velocity vector, we can calculate the yaw of the vehicle using x and y velocity data.
 ##### yaw = arctan(yvelocity/xvelocity)